fe-data/fe-docs/docs/advanced/webhooks-events.rst

 **Triggered by**

 #.
-Choose for :guilabel:`New event (+)` in the icon-menu of the events-dashboard
+Choose for the :guilabel:`New event (+)` button of the events-dashboard
 #.
-Choose for :guilabel:`Duplicate event` in the context-menu of the events-dashboard.
+Choose for :guilabel:`Duplicate event` in the popup-menu of the events-dashboard.
 #.
 REST API (`Create event <api-events.html#create-event>`_)

 **Example payload**